wohaco/despace/venus.md

    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 While on the surface, Landers would perform high‑fidelity analyses of the elemental  & mineralogical content of rocks & soils on & beneath the surface.
 Mineralogical & chemical analyses of Venus’ surface, if done with sufficient precision, have the potential to revolutionize our understanding of Venus’ geology.
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
 The VME will be identify mineralogy (SiO₂, FeO, MgO, sulfur bearing, Bearing) & elemental chemistry of surface rocks in ≥ 2 surface locations (separated by > 8 km).
    1. [Venus Origins Explorer](venus_origins_explorer.md) (…).
-The Venus Emissivity Mapper (VEM) would employ a spectrometer using five near-infrared wavelengths where the atmosphere is transparent to map the chemical composition at the surface, & thus determine whether tesserae regions formed in the presence of water.
+The Venus Emissivity Mapper (VEM) would employ a spectrometer using five near-infrared wavelengths where the atmosphere is transparent to map the chemical composition at the surface, & thus determine whether tessera regions formed in the presence of water.